 A Sunny Saturday

-Upstairs, a tiny voice was singing and there was the sound of football hitting the floor:
+Upstairs, a tiny voice was singing and there was the sound of a football hitting the floor:

 Musumbi na muka na kana koo kanini